NativeScript/docs-v7/docs/core-concepts/navigation.md

 ![navigation-schema-lateral](../img/navigation/navigation-schema-lateral.png?raw=true)

 Implementing lateral navigation in NativeScript usually means to incorporate several instances of the `Frame` component in your navigation and provide means to the user to switch between them.
 This is usually enabled through specific navigation components.
-These include `TabView`, `SideDrawer`, `Modal View`, and even `Frame` each providing a unique mobile navigation pattern.
+These include `BottomNavigation`, `Tabs`, `TabView`, `SideDrawer`, `Modal View`, and even `Frame` each providing a unique mobile navigation pattern.

 ### Hub Navigation